aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

   - Output board startup diagnostics serial stream to a Bluetooth or WIFI data strean
   - accecpt GBRL like setup and config $ commands.
   - SQLite dataset
-  - Swarm connectivity to other nearby Smart DAQ devices for experimental data redundancy and sharing.
+  - Swarm connectivity to other nearby Smart DAQ devices for experimental data redundancy and sharing (IoE - Internet of Everything).

 **Experimental Data Media Manager**
 - Multi environment experimental files media manager coded in QT6 (Android, Windows, Linux,...) able to upload an Edit metadata of photos and video files.